projecthorus/sondehub-aprs-gateway/README.md

 This gateway takes a feed of traffic from APRS-IS, looks for APRS position reports that might be a high-altitude balloon, and uploads them to the SondeHub-Amateur database.

+This software runs within the SondeHub AWS ecosystem, and cannot be run elsewhere as it requires direct access to the SondeHub database.
+Please contact us if you are having issues with getting your APRS payload on the SondeHub-Amateur map.

 ### Contacts
 * [Mark Jessop](https://github.com/darksidelemm) - vk5qi@rfhead.net
 * [Michaela Wheeler](https://github.com/TheSkorm) - radiosonde@michaela.lgbt